With Burgess Meredith (1908-1997) at his

 June 27, 2005: Yours truly and Cathie Hayes perform

-with Edward ("Lou Grant") Asner in a play reading of my comedy
+with Edward ("Lou Grant") Asner in a play reading of my

-"SKIDOO RUINS" for First Stage Hollywood.
+comedy "SKIDOO RUINS" for First Stage Hollywood.

-Actor CHARLIE ROBINSON best known as 'Mac' on the TV series
+Actor CHARLIE ROBINSON best known as 'Mac' on the TV

-"Night Court" 1984-1992 appeared as Sgt.
-O'Malley in my reading
+series "Night Court" 1984-1992 appeared as Sgt.
+O'Malley

-Kim Basinger, Kelsey Grammer and Danny Devito.
+which also stars Kim Basinger, Kelsey Grammer and Danny Devito.

 And for future musical compositions and lyrics, we